sujit-molleti/rgb-matrix-board/README.md

 #define COLS 128
 ```

 The target architecture is being designed around the 128x64 display layout now reflected in the firmware and Wokwi diagram.
+The goals is to take 4 64 x 32(W x L) and create a 2 x 2 grid, creating a large 128 x 64 panel.

 ## Project Structure